Jondolf/bevy_transform_interpolation/README.md

 # `bevy_transform_interpolation`

-A general-purpose `Transform` interpolation plugin for fixed timesteps for the [Bevy game engine](https://bevyengine.org).
+A drop-in `Transform` interpolation solution for fixed timesteps for the [Bevy game engine](https://bevyengine.org).

 ## What Is This For?